-If you would like to order a blue recycle can you can do one of two things:
+If you would like to order a blue recycle can, fill out our Garbage and Recycle Can Request Form.

 The collection company will come every other week to empty your recycle bin.
 You can check the 2024 Garbage/Recycling Pickup Schedule or the City Calendar to see when recycling is next scheduled to be picked up.
 The monthly cost can be found on the Utility Rates page.